bcgov/digital-trust-toolkit/credentials/credential-tsm-protocol.md

 ## Key Roles

-*  **MAC**: MAC is the TSM governing authority.
+*  **Governing Authority**: MAC is the TSM governing authority.
 Additionally, MAC will train and setup new members to report their TSM scores using an [online portal]( https://mining.ca/towards-sustainable-mining/submit-tsm-data/).
 If a member struggles to achieve acceptable TSM scores, MAC will assist them in adopting the necessary operational change to improve the TSM scores of these members.

-*  **MAC Members**: New MAC members have three years to start publicly reporting, allowing time to train employees for full implementation.
-Once trained MAC members must annually self-assess their performance against all indicators under the TSM protocols using the rating system (see Section: “Key Processes”).
+*  **Credential Holders**: MAC members are the credential holders.
+New MAC members have three years to start publicly reporting, allowing time to train employees for full implementation.
+Once trained, MAC members must annually self-assess their performance against all indicators under the TSM protocols using the rating system (see Section: “Key Processes”).

-*  **Verification Service Provider (VSP)**: The VSP acts as auditors’ validation self assessed TSM scores.
-Every three years, a VSP critically reviews a company’s self-assessments to determine if there is adequate evidence to support the performance ratings reported.
-A list of VSP can be found [here](https://mining.ca/wp-content/uploads/dlm_uploads/2022/03/2022-March-Verifier-List.pdf).
+*  **Verification Service Provider (VSP)**: Independent third-party verifiers act as auditors that validate self-assessed TSM scores.
+Every three years, a trusted VSP critically reviews a company’s self-assessments to determine if there is adequate evidence to support the performance ratings reported.
+A list of trusted VSP can be found [here](https://mining.ca/wp-content/uploads/dlm_uploads/2022/03/2022-March-Verifier-List.pdf).

-##General Requirements
+## Key Processes
 All members of MAC must adhere to the TSM reporting requirements:

 * Self-assessed TSM performance indicators must be reported to MAC annually.
 Amendments to this requirement are offered to high TSM performers and described in the [TSM Primer]( https://mining.ca/wp-content/uploads/dlm_uploads/2021/04/TSM-Primer-English.pdf) under the section labelled “Optional Reporting and Verification Process”)